 Walt Disney World Updates

-We are listing updates to The Unofficial Guide to Walt Disney here.
-The author will submit information as needed.
-Please check back often for the latest, or subscribe to the Unofficial Guides newsletter to stay up-to-date on all the news for Walt Disney World, as well as other Disney parks.
+We are listing updates to The Unofficial Guide to Walt Disney World here.
+The authors will submit information as needed.
+Please check back often for the latest or subscribe to the Unofficial Guides newsletter to stay up-to-date on all the news for Walt Disney World, as well as other Disney parks.

 The Unofficial Guide to Walt Disney World 2025 Updates (as of August 2024)